Bob Bennett (politician): Health care

 Bennett was an opponent of public health care and blamed government policies for the high cost of insurance.
 He voted against proposals to expand government health care, such as those that would let Medicare negotiate in bulk with drug companies or those that would enroll more children in federally provided insurance.
 He also voted against the State Children's Health Insurance Program.
 During his final Senate campaign, he stated that high taxes were causing insurers to pass the costs off to customers.
 He believed that new drugs were not being properly developed because pharmaceutical companies feared lawsuits if unexpected side effects occurred.

 Bennett was the lead Republican sponsor of the Healthy Americans Act, championed by Democratic Senator Ron Wyden.

 Immigration

 Bennett had a mixed record on immigration control.
-He voted in favor of the fence along the Mexico–United States border, making English the nation's official language and denying citizenship rights to guest workers.
+He voted in favor of the fence along the Mexico–United States border, making English the nation's official language and denying citizenship to guest workers.
 He voted for the 2006 Comprehensive Immigration Reform Act, which would have granted legalization of status to an estimated 12 million illegal immigrants.